bismuthfoundation/Roadmap/README.md

 * Hypernodes metrics and reward explorer
 * BIS Hackaton
 * Potential Fork to get the PoW algo more Asic and FPGA resistant
-* Support of ECDSA addresses on mainnet in addition to current RSA scheme

 ## Completed
 As activities from the lists above are completed, they are moved to here showing date completed:
+* 2019-07-07 Whitepaper v1.1
+* 2019-07-01 Add Hypernodes supervision and alerts in Wallet and Pawer bot.
+* 2019-07-01 Add Features to the Pawer Discord Bot.
+* 2019-07-01 Add features and themes to the new gen Tornado wallet
+* 2019-06-06 Support of ECDSA addresses on mainnet in addition to current RSA scheme
 * 2019-04-02 Whitepaper v1.0 released
 * 2019-03-20 Pushed the new gen Tornado wallet out of beta (incl. security audits)
 * 2019-01-10 New bootstrap/snapshot solution, and blockchain verification